Muhammad Salleh Perang: Map making and development tasks

-Batu Pahat
+Developing Batu Pahat

-Batu Pahat was a small town situated in the Simpang Kanan area, roughly seven miles from the Sungai Batu Pahat river.

-On 11 November 1893, Sultan Abu Bakar of Johor instructed Salleh to begin development of Batu Pahat into a city.
+On 11 November 1893, Sultan Abu Bakar instructed Salleh to begin development of Batu Pahat from its prior state as a small town seven miles from the Batu Pahat River into a fully fledged city.
 He started by preparing roads, government departments, and a modern town administration system.

-The official opening of Batu Pahat was held on 1 January 1894 by Salleh and attended by important dignitaries, influential people, and chiefs of nearby villages.
+The official opening of Batu Pahat was held on 1 January 1894 attended by important dignitaries, influential people, and chiefs of nearby villages.
 The city prospered under him as the Sultan's representative governor.
 He later became commissioner and encouraged villagers to develop farms and irrigation works.
 At the same time, foreign investors opened businesses in Batu Pahat.
-Salleh's contributions were recognized by Ungku Sulaiman bin Daud, the chief commissioner of Johor, during his official visit on 21 December 1896.
+Salleh's contributions were recognized by Ungku Sulaiman bin Daud, the chief commissioner of Johore, during his official visit on 21 December 1896.

 Retirement

-The death of Sultan Abu Bakar of Johor led the British government to increase their influence in the Johor government.
+The death of Sultan Abu Bakar led the British government to increase their influence in the Johor government.
 Slowly, the district officials throughout Johor, capable Malays in administration and development posts, including Muhammad Salleh Perang himself, were replaced.

 On 3 April 1909, Salleh received a letter from Dato' Seri Amar Di Raja Abdul Rahman Andak asking him to retire from his post.
 All his life, he had shown his loyalty to the Sultan and proved that he was able to execute his responsibilities with his own effort.
 The Dato' Bentara Luar accused him of treason but no strong evidence was found.
 On 21 May 1912, Salleh resigned at the age of 71.
 He was replaced by Ungku Ahmad bin Ungku Muhammad Khalid as the commissioner of Batu Pahat.
 Under him, the Malay district commissioner was jointly responsible with the British commissioner for administration.